About the Board

 Chair: Adam Broome, Non-Executive Director

-The People and Organisational Development Committee seeks assurance on behalf of the Board on all aspects of workforce and organisational development supporting the provision of safe, high quality, patient-centered care.
+The People and Culture Committee seeks assurance on behalf of the Board on all aspects of workforce and organisational development supporting the provision of safe, high quality, patient-centered care.

 This committee meets at least 6 times a year.